DavisNT/memory-dump-examples/README.md

 :warning: This example has no simple fix (algorithm used here is incomprehensible and makes no sense).
 It is important to understand what, where and why is happening.

+Usage of WinDbg might be needed.

 #### Example4

-This example relies on [race condition](https://en.wikipedia.org/wiki/Race_condition#Software) and might (unintentionally) work properly on some systems/under some circumstances.
+This example might (unintentionally) work properly on some systems/under some circumstances.
 Please wait until message `15 seconds elapsed since all threads have been started.` is displayed before taking the memory dump.
 If computer gets slowed down too much decrease priority of `Example4.exe` using Task Manager.

 #### Example5